 Since the PDF is a vector file, you’ll be able to scale up your logo infinitely without losing quality.
 That means you can print your logo at any size.
 You can also use the logo both personally and commercially without restrictions.
 (But note that you generally can’t claim a trademark or copyright for your logo, since other Vistaprint customers can create similar designs using the same template and icons.)

 Again, the biggest catch with Vistaprint’s “free” logo maker is that your logo is never really free.
 You’ll either pay for printed merchandise or pay to download your logo files, or both.
 Both options are priced reasonably, but they definitely aren’t free.

 You can choose to pay using Visa, MasterCard, American Express, Discover, Diners Card International, or PayPal.
 If you’re in the US and lean towards a more traditional method, you also have the possibility to send a physical check or money order through the mail.

 There is one other potential cost “gotcha” with Vistaprint’s logo maker.
 You can make edits after purchasing your logo, but you’ll have to pay again to download the new version.

 As you can see, Vistaprint offers many ways to reach customer support.
 Phone and live chat are offered over a wide range of (but not 24) hours, and email support is available 24/7.
 I emailed the support team with my questions about special characters and logo editing, and can confirm that I received a response within 24 hours, as promised.

-There is also a Vistaprint Customer Care Center (basically a FAQ page), but none of the questions listed relate to the logo maker.
-So if you have questions about your logo, you’ll probably need to contact support.
+There is also a Vistaprint Customer Care Center, which is essentially a FAQ page, but none of the listed questions are about the logo maker.
+So, if you have queries about your logo, you’ll likely have to get in touch with support.